dawn-kline-m/WeatherDashboard/README.md

  Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.

- The [5 Day Weather Forecast](https://openweathermap.org/forecast5) is utilized to retrieve weather data for cities.
-The base URL should look like the following: `https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}`.
+ OpenWeatherMap APIs are utilized to retrieve weather data for cities.

- After registering for a new API key, the API key will activate.

-To store any persistent data, `localStorage` is used.

 ## User Story

-A traveler:
-Wants to see the weather outlook for multiple cities to plan a trip accordingly
+A traveler would like to see the weather outlook for multiple cities to plan their trip accordingly.

 ## Functionality